ublue-os/website/docs/images/bazzite/FAQ.md

 It's always a good idea to try and manually update your system by entering in a host terminal: `rpm-ostree update` and waiting for it to update, and rebooting to see if the issue still persists.
 Updates download automatically in the background, but entering this command updates it earlier than the schedule.

 One of the goals of this project is to have the convenience of never worrying about having to reinstall the operating system.
-However, all of this is new and there could be some catastrophic issues that can occur.
-When the worst case scenario appears and the only solution is to reinstall Bazzite then please backup your personal files in your `$HOME` directory as well as any drives connected to your device.
+However, all of this is new, and there could be some catastrophic issues that can occur.
+When the worst-case scenario appears and the only solution is to reinstall Bazzite then please backup your personal files in your `$HOME` directory as well as any drives connected to your device.
 Application data for Flatpaks, which is anything installed from Discover or GNOME Software, are stored in your Home directory under `~/.var/app/`.
 Make sure you have hidden files enabled in the file manager to see all of your files.

-## I would like to contribute to Bazzite, where do I start?
+## I would like to contribute to Bazzite.
+Where do I start?

 Thank you for being so eager to contribute to the project!
 We have documentation for contributing [here](/images/bazzite/CONTRIBUTING).
 This documentation also links to our roadmap for future plans with the project.